Skip to main content

 Responsible Investment

-The Governing Body believes the investment of the College’s financial capital should align with its core purpose of developing human and intellectual capital.
+The College believes its investments should align with its purpose of developing human and intellectual capital.
+Environmental, social, and governance (ESG) considerations are central to its investment strategy.

-The College agrees with the Principles of the UN Compact and works closely with its investment managers to ensure that our responsible investment principles are integrated in the investment processes.
+The College supports the UN Global Compact Principles and works with investment managers to apply responsible investment policies across:

 • Tar sands and thermal coal